The Undervolt

 Life in the Undervolt

-Food comes down from the surface through channels maintained by sympathetic Sector 7G contacts.
-Water is condensed from the humid air.
+Food comes down from the surface through channels maintained by sympathetic Deep Dregs contacts.
+Water is condensed from humid air.
 Medicine is scarce.
 Entertainment is conversation, stories, and the endless study of the Grid that surrounds them.
+The economy runs on barter, Lamplighter favor, and salvaged components.

 The Grid